History

 Growth & Development:

-IPC made a remarkable progress in founding churches and taking the gospel to different parts of Kerala as well as other states of India and abroad.
-Today IPC is the main stream Pentecostal church and has made presence in over all states of India, besides the Middle East, America, UK, Ireland, Australia, Canada, Africa etc.
+IPC made a remarkable progress in forming several thousands of local churches and spreading the gospel to different parts of Kerala as well as other states of India and abroad.
+Today IPC is the main stream Pentecostal church in India.
+It has made tremendous presence all over India, besides several countries including Middle East, United States of America, UK, Ireland, Australia, Canada, etc.

-The church has grown to establish local congregations in about 10,000 units around the world.
-An elected General Council looks after the organization and State/ Region Councils administer concerned areas.
-For the furtherance of mission and development IPC has Mission centers established.
+The church has grown to establish local congregations in about 12,000 units around the world.
+IPC General Council manages the entire organization and State/ Region Councils administer concerned areas.
+For the furtherance of mission and development IPC has Mission Centers and Mission Areas established.